kloetergensc/Physiome-ODE/experiments/README.md

 python experiments/training/train_gruodebayes.py -dset dupont_1991b --fold 0
 '''

-To successfully run this you need a folder in data/IMTS_benchmark_datasets.
-All datasets contained in Physiome-ODE will be available on zenodo, after the double blind review phase
+The experiments are run on the data contained in data/final